x-zh/nlp-project/README.md

 vector functions and similarity queries such as TF-IDF.
 Also implements topic modelling such as Latent Semantic Analysis.

 For successfully installing gensim, you need Fortran compiler.
 Run the following command to install it.
+(It might take you a while...)

 `brew install gfortran`